YarboJanks/buffered.io/source/_drafts/oscp.markdown

 Exploring OSCP
 ==============

 I spent quite a bit of time searching for courses and material that would get me going with the basics of penetration testing servers and web applications.
 There's quite a lot out there, though much of it is rudimentary, is disjoint or lacks cohesion, or talks about "point and shoot" exploitation.
 While this might be helpful in becoming a [script kiddie][] it wasn't what I was looking for.
-I wanted to be challlenged.
+I wanted to be challenged.

 When I stumbled on [OSCP][] I was initially dubious as I am when it comes to any certification.
 Most developers out there are probably experienced with the certifications that exist in the world of software engineering and how they do not provide an indication of a person's ability.
 Before knowing better I assumed this would be the same.